 - Photography is not permitted in exhibitions

-- Use of flash, tripods, and selfie sticks is not permitted
+- Use of additional lighting or flash, tripods, and selfie sticks is not permitted

 - Photography of some loan paintings in the main galleries may be restricted, as indicated by signs beside the paintings